 In order to arrive at a tractable number of zeolite models with different fluoride locations, the following considerations were made: First, only positions inside those cages where fluoride is found in the experimental structures were considered (in other words, positions inside the cages shown in Figure 1).
 This reasoning follows the findings of Pulido et al., who found that the interaction with the OSDA determines in which cages the fluoride anions reside.
-Second, vertices of a given cage were only taken into account if (at least) three of the cage edges meet at that vertex, because the formation of an [SiO4F]- trigonal bipyramid can only be expected when the Si-F connection line points towards a face of the SiO4 tetrahedron.
+Second, vertices of a given cage were only taken into account if (at least) three of the cage edges meet at that vertex, because the formation of an $[SiO_4F]^-$ trigonal bipyramid can only be expected when the Si-F connection line points towards a face of the SiO4 tetrahedron.
 Vertices where only two edges meet were not considered, because a fluoride anion that points toward the cage centre would lie on the edge of the SiO4 tetrahedron, leading to short O-F contacts and strong repulsion.
-As presented for the individual zeolites in the following section, this leads to 14 distinct models for NON, 10 models for STF, IFR, and STT, and 4 models for CHA.
-In each case, the fluoride anions were placed at a distance of 1.85 Å from the respective Si atom in the starting structure.
-Furthermore, the F-Si-O angle (where 0 is the oxygen atom pointing away from the cage) was set to 180 degrees.
-For the experimentally observed fluoride positions, the experimental positions were taken as starting point, without further adjustment of distances or angles.
+Further details of the model preparation are given in the Supporting Information (page S2).